Custom Seed

 The Reference Implementation ships with a set of default seed data — registrars, identifier schemes, data models, render templates, and service instances.
 These defaults cover common UNTP use cases out of the box.

-Deployers who need additional data — custom registrars, identifier schemes, data models, render templates, or CVC catalogues — can supply a YAML manifest via a Docker volume mount, without modifying the source code or rebuilding the image.
+Deployers who need additional data — custom registrars, identifier schemes, data models, render templates, or conformity schemes — can supply a YAML manifest via a Docker volume mount, without modifying the source code or rebuilding the image.

 How It Works